Menu

 An invisible system to rescue the heart

-11 Apr 2016 | By INSERM (Newsroom) | Circulation, metabolism, nutrition
+11 Apr 2016 | By Inserm (Newsroom) | Circulation, metabolism, nutrition

 Heart failure affects over one million people in France.
 Although the blood system is the first to have been explored for the purpose of improving heart function, a study by Inserm has revealed the potential of a secondary system that had previously received scant attention.
 The researchers[1] analysed the heart lymphatic system in an animal model.
 They showed that this system was highly impaired following a myocardial infarction.
 Using a biotherapy based on the injection of innovative microparticles, they succeeded in regenerating lymphatic vessels in a targeted manner.
 This treatment promotes lymphatic drainage, thus limiting post-infarct oedema and inflammation.
 Heart function is thereby improved.